Carter enters a strange new world when he wakes on Barsoom.

 would blow pieces of the atmosphere out into space.

-None of these are responsible, or wholly responsible
+None of these are responsible, or

-atmosphere, or a sweeping of the solar winds, we would require millions
+of the atmosphere, or a sweeping of the solar winds, we would require millions

 of years and tens of millions, not the thousands or tens of thousands that

-As for a comet or asteroid blowing away the atmosphere,
+As for a comet or asteroid blowing

+line of impacts.
 Neither of these could possibly escape notice.

 It may be that Barsoom's magnetic

 as radiation would have broken apart the molecular bonds, liberating hydrogen

 and oxygen.
 The hydrogen, an extremely light gas, would be prone